Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Top of The Pops – great modern pop music introduced by a series of molesters and paedophiles.
 Only, you know, less sexy than that sounds.

 The Simpsons – what started out as an afterthought on an unfunny sketch show, is now the funniest cartoon comedy ever known.
-And that includes Thundercats, which was, thinking about it, not a comedy.

 The Sopranos – Gandolfini is the greatest breath-actor since Robert De Niro.
 If you want our verdict on the ending here it is: it was

 Eastenders – it’s easy to underestimate a good soap, to think of it as throwaway trash.
-But Eastenders in the mid-90s, when Cindy was frying David Wick’s sausage in the back of Ian’s chippie, was basically Shakespeare.
+But Eastenders in the mid-90s, when Cindy was frying David Wick’s sausage in the back of Ian’s chippie, was pure Shakespeare.

 Cheers – we’re currently embarking on a Cheers marathon from start to finish, and can confirm that it might be the best sitcom of all time.
 The fizz between ole man Danson and Shelley Long’s Diane will blow your nutsack clean off.
-True story.

 High Maintenance – New York vignettes about a weed dealer and his unusual clientele.
 Yes, it’s as pretentious as instagramming your entire record collection, or riding a bike in your normal clothes, but so fucking what?